 What is SEO & why do I need it?

-Search Engine Optimization is the practice of optimizing a web page to increase the quality & quantity of traffic generated from organic search.
+Search Engine Optimization is the practice of optimizing a web page to increase the quality and quantity of traffic generated from organic search.
 It’s arguably the best digital marketing channel to bring in leads for architects and brings in two-thirds of all website traffic on average.

 The quantity is the actual volume of traffic the website receives from the search engines.